BoltDoggy/nerver/README.md

 A node simple Server, create a ts(TypeScript) file, and respond your body, just like a static server or PHP.

 ```
+// install nerver to your npm global
 npm i nerver -g

+// open a dir, just run nerver
 nerver
 ```